gustavopch/resolve/docs/read-side.md

 A [resolver](#resolvers) then uses the data from the store to prepare final data samples for data requests.

 >A Read Model's projection should only use tables that were created in this Read Model's `Init` handler.
 If you try to access tables created in other Read Models, a “Table does not exist” error is generated.
+For cross-aggregate interaction, use [Sagas](sagas.md).

 Note that you can add additional logic to a projection function.
 For instance, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.